Alcohols, Ethers, and Epoxides - Synthesis | Organic Chemistry 1

 -

-Write the number corresponding to the OH location before the parent name
+Write the number corresponding to the location of the OH group before the parent name

-When an OH group is bonded to a ring, the ring is numbered beginning with the OH group (the "1" is usually omitted from the name) -
+When an OH group is attached to a ring, the ring is numbered starting with the OH group (the "1" is usually omitted from the name) -

 -